Make-School-Courses/MOB-2.2-Game-Development/Lessons/01-Intro-iOS-Game-Development/Lesson1.md

 >
 > We recommend that you take every opportunity to become familiar with this topic.
 >
-> To get you started, we've provided some [Notes on Frame Rates](https://github.com/Make-School-Courses/MOB-2.2-Game-Development/blob/master/Lessons/01-Intro-iOS-Game-Development/assignments/frame_rates.md) to give you some introductory background.
+> To get you started, we've provided some [Notes on Frame Rates](https://github.com/Make-School-Courses/MOB-2.2-Game-Development/blob/master/Lessons/01-Intro-iOS-Game-Development/assignments/frame_rates.md) as introductory background.

 > At the very least, be aware that SpriteKit performs better on a physical device than it does in the Simulator; your frame rates will appear lower than expected when running your game in the Simulator.